-Since there are no tests or exams in this course, students will take quizzes through Blackboard most weeks.
-Quizzes are not intended to be stressful for students-they are meant to review important material, to aid the instructor in ensuring students are understanding the material, and to ensure students are keeping up with the readings and videos.
+Students will take quizzes through Blackboard most weeks.
+Quizzes are not intended to be stressful for students-they are meant to review important material, to aid the instructor in ensuring students are understanding the material, to ensure students are keeping up with the readings and videos, and to prepare students for the final exam.
 Quizzes will typically be 5-10 questions long and composed of multiple choice, true/false, fill in the blank, and multiple answer questions.
 There will be 11 quizzes throughout the semester and the lowest grade will be dropped.